minas26902/ElectionAndFinancialAnalysis_Python/README.md

 # Python_challenge
-In this exercise I used Python scripts to analyze different datasets.
+In this exercise I utilized Python to analyze financial and election datasets.